CCExtractor/sample-platform/install/ci-vm/installation.md

 If you are not the owner of the GCP project you are working on, make sure you have the "Service Account Admin" role; if not, request the project owner for the same.

 - Go to [cloud storage page](https://console.cloud.google.com/storage/browser), and select the bucket to be used for the platform.
-- Now go to "Permissions" tab and check that the service account you created has "Storage Legacy Bucket Owner" and "Storage Legacy Object Owner" permissions, if not add these permissions.
+- Now go to "Permissions" tab and check that the service account you created has "Storage Legacy Bucket Owner" and "Storage Legacy Object Owner" permissions, if not add these permissions by creating a new principal:
+    - Give new principal name as email of the service account created (can be found in IAM & Admin -> Service Accounts section).
+    - Select the roles mentioned above and click on "Save".

 ## Mounting the Cloud Storage Bucket